-Table~\ref{tb:coverage_rate} presents the empirical coverage rates of the $95\%$-level CI, the SEs and the average bias for the marginal EIN, NNE, and NNT in double logit and probit models as a function of the sample size~$n$.
+Table~\ref{tb:coverage_rate} presents the empirical coverage rates of the $95\%$-level CI, the MCSEs and the average bias for the marginal EIN, NNE, and NNT in double logit and probit models as a function of the sample size~$n$.
 The empirical coverage rates are close to the nominal $95\%$ for the double logit model and the NNE index for the double probit model.
 The CIs overshoot the nominal coverage rate for the double probit model for EIN and NNT indices.
-This phenomenon can be attributed to the higher variability of the estimators compared to the logit model, especially for the smaller sample sizes.
-It was also reflected in the proportion of non-informatively extremely large CIs for EIN and NNT for sample sizes of $500$ and $1000$ (13.5\%, 8\%, and 10.6\%, 5.8\% for EIN and NNT, respectively).
+This behaviour was also reflected in the proportion of non-informatively extremely large CIs for EIN and NNT for sample sizes of $500$ and $1000$ (13.5\%, 8\%, and 10.6\%, 5.8\% for EIN and NNT, respectively).
 Additionally, one can see that the smaller the sample size, the weaker the IV.
-Therefore, the estimators are less stable, and the average bias is higher.\cite{burgess2017review} For all examined settings, the average bias is smaller than the corresponding SEs and decreases drastically for moderate sample sizes.
+Therefore, the estimators for such sample sizes are less stable, and their average bias is higher.\cite{burgess2017review} For all examined settings, the average bias is larger than the corresponding MCSEs, decreasing drastically as the sample size increases.
 This behaviour illustrates the statistical consistency of the IV-based estimators.
 In summary, in the presence of omitted confounders, the novel estimation method produces consistent estimators and reliable CIs for the true EIN, NNE, and NNT.
 Additional simulation analysis for smaller causal effects and consequent higher values of EIN, NNE and NNT can be found in Appendix~\ref{app:sim2}.